Jesus and His followers

 But after Jesus Christ Himself appeared to him, the former persecutor of Christians believed in the Lord.
 Saul was baptized and devoted his whole life to preaching the Gospel, converting thousands of people to the true faith.
 His Apostolic Epistles are an essential part of the New Testament and are heard more often than other Epistles at the Divine Liturgy.
 Paul endured many sufferings for his faith and was arrested several times.
 He was condemned during the reign of the Roman emperor Nero – he was beheaded.

-The 12 apostles of Jesus Christ are examples of genuine and unshakable faith.
+The 12 apostles of Jesus Christ are examples of genuine faith.
 They continued to carry the Good News after the crucifixion of the Savior.
-They also became the first Christian martyrs who were not afraid of suffering but confessed their Teacher to the very end.
+They also became the first Christian martyrs who were not afraid of suffering but confessed to their Teacher to the very end.

 The apostle comes from the Greek ἀπόστολος Apostolos which commonly designates an “envoy” charged with a mission, or even the accomplishment of it or the letters describing it.
 In the Bible Greek Septuagint, this word is applied to people.